ahmedzaki147258/Black-Hores/README.md

 - **Inventory Management**: Purchase and store products, record wastage and returns from purchases and sales.
 - **Sales and Employee Management**: Manage sales, add employees, and maintain supplier accounts.
 - **Expense Tracking**: Record fixed and variable expenses related to warehouses, such as rent and utility bills.
-- **Notification**: FCM is utilized to notify warehouse managers about low stock levels, delivery schedules, and other inventory-related updates.

 ## Conclusion
 The E-commerce Management System is a robust platform that provides end-to-end management of an online marketplace.
 From customer interactions and vendor management to delivery logistics and warehouse operations, each application is designed to optimize the efficiency and effectiveness of the e-commerce process, with the added benefit of Firebase Cloud Messaging for seamless communication and notification delivery.